-- 1. Attend the Missouri Educator Evaluation System (MEES) training and William Jewell Cooperating Teacher Training Session on August 12. - 2.
-Conduct an orientation visit with the student teacher including the following information: - a.
+- 1. Attend the Missouri Educator Evaluation System (MEES) training and William Jewell Cooperating Teacher Training Session on August 10. - Conduct an orientation visit with the Student Teacher including the following information:

+- a.
 School district and school policies and procedures manual including routing and emergency and FERPA/records - b.
 School map - c.
 List of essential school personnel and contact information - d.
 A copy of teacher's daily schedule and an explanation of the school's schedule/routine/calendar - e.
-A copy of the teacher's handbook/manual, lesson plan format, curriculum guidelines and any other materials the student teacher needs to lesson plan - f.
-Instructions about grade books and assessment (student teachers should not be given cooperating teacher's actual gradebook) - g.
+A copy of the teacher's handbook/manual, lesson plan format, curriculum guidelines and any other materials the Student Teacher needs to lesson plan - f.
+Instructions about grade books and assessment (Student Teachers should not be given Cooperating Teacher's actual gradebook) - g.
 Direction to the parent's handbook detailing the school's disciplinary and other policies.
-Cooperating teacher will also discuss personal disciplinary approach and expectations for classroom environment and management. - h.
+Cooperating Teacher will also discuss personal disciplinary approach and expectations for classroom environment and management. - h.
 Information about faculty meetings/in-services - i.
 Location of school records and policies for access, including IEP's - j.
-Texts, seating charts, ID for student teacher - k.
-Logistics for student teacher storage of materials, library use, computer use - I. Access any technology needs.
-Including but not limited to district login information, access to certain applications for programs used by the cooperating teacher or teaching team. (i.e. Google Drive, Dojo, teacher's website). - 3.
-Schedule at least weekly one on one consultation with the student teacher to discuss instructional goals, plan for instruction and evaluation of students, refine classroom management skills, and evaluate instructional skill development. - 4.
-Assign instructional tasks on a graduated basis according to the student teacher's development and the goals of the program and plan collaboratively and co-teach with the student teacher.
+Texts, seating charts, ID for Student Teacher - k.
+Logistics for Student Teacher storage of materials, library use, computer use - I. Access any technology needs.
+Including but not limited to: district login information, access to certain applications for programs used by the Cooperating Teacher or teaching team. (i.e. Google Drive, Dojo, teacher's website). - 3.
+Schedule at least weekly one on one consultation with the Student Teacher to discuss instructional goals, plan for instruction and evaluation of students, refine classroom management skills, and evaluate instructional skill development.
+Note: this time should not be used for common planning, grading, or assessment work; instead, the focus of this time should be the growth and development of the Student Teacher. - 4.
+Set aside at least 30 minutes each day for discussions with the Student Teacher regarding instructional planning, grading, and/or class preparation. - 5.
+Provide a file-sharing platform for daily lesson plans and course materials, to be accessible for the College Supervisor, Cooperating Teacher, and Student Teacher - 6.
+Assign instructional tasks on a graduated basis according to the Student Teacher's development and the goals of the program and plan collaboratively and co-teach with the Student Teacher. - Support the Student Teacher's efforts to implement specific theories, instructional models, and teaching techniques emphasized in the college's professional education courses. - 8.
+Provide for the Student Teacher's participation in all professional activities in which the Cooperating Teacher is engaged during the period of the student teaching assignment. - 9.
+Make the Student Teacher and the College Supervisor aware of any problem(s) that may become apparent as soon as possible after their first appearance. - 10.
+Immediately report a Student Teacher's absences or tardiness to both the College Supervisor and Director of Student Teaching.

-- Support the student teacher's efforts to implement specific theories, instructional models, and teaching techniques emphasized in the college's professional education courses. - 6.
-Provide for the student teacher's participation in all professional activities in which the cooperating teacher is engaged during the period of the student teaching assignment. - 7.
-Make the student teacher and the college supervisor aware of any problem(s) that may become apparent as soon as possible after their first appearance. - 8.
-Mentor for growth and provide ongoing feedback daily and growth feedback at midterm and end of semester. - 9.
+- 11. Mentor for growth and provide ongoing feedback daily and growth feedback at midterm and end of semester. - 12.
 Complete all required DESE MEES evaluation forms as sent through Jewell's Department of Education.
 Forms will be emailed to the Cooperating Teacher's school email.
-A minimum of 12 official MEES evaluations (6 per semester) must be done over the course of the year-long student teaching experience. - 10.
+A minimum of 12 official MEES evaluations (6 per semester) must be done over the course of the year-long student teaching experience. - 13.
 Contact the William Jewell College Clinical Coordinator if the Student Teacher requests or suggests that they need a 504/ADA accommodation.
-It is not the responsibility of the teacher or the district to make such an accommodation since the student teacher is not an employee of the district.
+It is not the responsibility of the teacher or the district to make such an accommodation since the Student Teacher is not an employee of the district.
 The Clinical Coordinator will refer the Student Teacher to Jewell's Director of Accessibility Services.